 For online charging, a real-time online event, such as a prepaid call, is routed from the network to the Diameter Gateway, which uses the ECE Client to create a usage request.
 ECE processes the usage request, authorizes the call, and sends a usage response back to the Diameter Gateway.
-As the call is in progress, ECE also manages the interaction with the network for handling update requests, re-authorizations, and top-ups.
+As the call progresses, ECE also manages the interaction with the network to handle update requests, reauthorizations, and top-ups.
 After the call has ended, ECE rates the call.